moonsightz/dslite-with-openbsd/README.md

 It is not need to change config of LAN1 interface (IPv4 router).
 If you need IPv6, configure IPv6 address and rad(8).
 MTU/MSS must be `1454`/`1414` if you use DS-Lite with PPPoE.
 If only DS-Lite, `MTU 1460`/`MSS 1420`.
 Be careful that resolvd sets DNS server of PPPoE to resolv.conf from OpenBSD 7.1.

 [scripts/boot_config](scripts/boot_config) configures a tunnel interface.
-It must be executed on boot.  rc.local is used to add local boot sequence, but daemons launched before rc.local like unbound may say warings about no connection to the internet.
-To suppress, the script must be executed just before those deamons by modifying /etc/rc.
+It must be executed on boot.  rc.local is used to add local boot sequence, but daemons launched before rc.local like unbound may warn about no connection to the internet.
+To suppress, the script must be executed just before those daemons by modifying /etc/rc.

 IPv6 address configured with temporary is invalidated in some period.  [scripts/gwi_address.sh](scripts/gwi_address.sh) must be executed in proper period to use newly assigned IPv6 address.